Bhupesh-V/Bhupesh-V.github.io/interview.md

 <!-- omit from toc -->
 ## Disclaimers

-- This document is only meant to be read by folks who take the final decision in hiring me & have an engineering background. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.
-These are not HR questions.
+- This document is meant to be read by folks who take the final decision in hiring me & have an engineering background. i.e, Senior/Staff Devs, EMs, CTOs, Founders, etc. It would be great if you read this very early in the hiring process.
 - This is a live document, i.e the responses will change with time.
 If this was shared to you by me, assume it's the latest version.

 <!-- omit from toc -->